 BIOL 1106 Biology for Science Majors Laboratory I (lab) (0-3-1) This laboratory-based course accompanies Biology 1306, Biology for Science Majors I. Laboratory activities will reinforce the fundamental principles of living organisms, including physical and chemical properties of life, organization, function, evolutionary adaptation, and classification.
-Study and examination of the concepts of cytology, reproduction, genetics and scientific reasoning are included.
+Study and examination of the concepts of cytology, reproduction, genetics, and scientific reasoning are included.
+Prerequisites: BIOL 1306 (Prerequisite or Corequisite)

 BIOL 1107 Biology for Science Majors II Lab (0-3-1) This laboratory-based course accompanies Biology 1307, Biology for Science Majors II.
-Laboratory activities will reinforce study of the diversity and classification of life, including animals, plants, protists, fungi and prokaryotes.
+Laboratory activities will reinforce study of the diversity and classification of life, including animals, plants, protists, fungi, and prokaryotes.
 Special emphasis will be given to anatomy, physiology, ecology, and evolution of plants and animals.
-Prerequisite: BIOL 1307
+Prerequisites: BIOL 1307 (Prerequisite or Corequisite)

-BIOL 1108 Biology Non-Science Majors Laboratory I (0-3-1) This laboratory-based course accompanies BIOL 1308, Biology for Non-Science Majors I. Laboratory activities will reinforce a survey of biological principles with an emphasis on humans, including chemistry of life, cells, structure, function and reproduction.
-Prerequisite: BIOL 1308
+BIOL 1108 Biology Non-Science Majors Laboratory I (0-3-1) This laboratory-based course accompanies BIOL 1308, Biology for Non-Science Majors I. Laboratory activities will reinforce a survey of biological principles with an emphasis on humans, including chemistry of life, cells, structure, function, and reproduction.
+Prerequisites: BIOL 1308 (Prerequisite or Corequisite)

 BIOL 1109 Biology for Non-Science Majors II Lab (0-3-1) This laboratory-based course accompanies BIOL 1309, Biology for Non-Science Majors II.
 Laboratory activities will reinforce a survey of biological principles with an emphasis on humans, including evolution, ecology, plant and animal diversity, and physiology.
-Prerequisite: BIOL 1309
+Prerequisites: BIOL 1309 (Prerequisite or Corequisite)